 It is always important to be vigilant of the things that you share online.
-Online frauds can use the information you share fraudulent activities just like the dating scams.
-Furthermore, malware can passes quickly among friends.
+Online frauds can use the information you share in fraudulent activities just like dating scams.
+Furthermore, malware can pass quickly among friends.
 Follow these tips, in case the worst happens:

 - Immediately fix your profile’s privacy.
 Scammers can steal your identity without enough information and your photos.

 - Remove people you don’t know personally.
 It has become easy for us to accept friend requests.
 However, some may take advantage of your hospitality and gather personal information.